 How Does the TSA Fee Credit Work?

 The free TSA Pre benefit appears as a statement credit automatically after that card is used to pay for the TSA Precheck fee.
-(The only exceptions are the Expedia+ Voyager Card from Citi and Crystal Visa Infinite which reimburse TSA Precheck fees as part of their annual travel fee credit benefits.)

 The TSA Fee credit benefit, however, can only be used once every 4 to 5 years (depending on the card) and only for either Global Entry or TSA Precheck – not both.